-There are a few methods you can use to keep the birds at bay, and you should definitely think about combining a few, especially if you can set it and forget it.
+There are a few methods you can use to keep the birds at bay, and you should definitely think about combining these, especially if you can set it and forget it.
 Try the simple tricks first to see if anything sticks, then escalate as needed.

-You can design your yard to invite birds, or you can design it to deter them.
-Certainly, avoid bird feeders if you don’t want them to show up to the feast.
+Step 1: Attract them as little as possible.
+Avoid bird feeders if you don’t want them to show up to the feast.
 You’ll also want to pass on any plants that birds enjoy eating, like sunflowers.
-Lastly, water draws them, of course, and any fountain or birdbath will act as a magnet to all sorts of creatures.
-Leave these out of your yard if you don’t want an avian party on your estate.
-Birds love bright colors and native plants, too, and that one gets trickier.
-Don’t avoid planting just to keep the flyers away.
-Instead, focus on other methods to protect those particular areas.
+Lastly, water draws them, of course, and any fountain or birdbath will act as a magnet to all sorts of creatures, avians included.

+Step 3: Use stainless steel spikes.
 These are in no way meant to hurt birds, but they will make it tricky for many to land in particular areas.
-You won’t want these littering your yard, but they will be great additions to certain spots in your garden, near flowers or vegetables.
+You won’t want them littering your yard, but they will be great additions to certain spots in your garden, near flowers or vegetables.
 Keep in mind that the edges won’t pierce the birds even if they do attempt a landing since they’re dull.

+Step 4: Install bird scare tape.
 Unlike those spikes, the tape will work best hanging from trees, fences, and even your house.
-It works both by reflecting the light to scare birds away and by making noise they don’t like.
+It deters birds both by reflecting the light to scare them away and by making noise they don’t like.
 It might stand out on your property, though, and some homeowners don’t love the look (or sound) themselves.
-Additionally, as this tape stays out in the sun and elements, it will fade over time and need to be replaced.
-But it works exceptionally well when combined with spikes or other techniques.

 While watching beautiful birds makes for a scenic view at times, there are lots of reasons why you might want them to leave your house and yard alone.
 You’ll never completely stop them from dropping by, but between scent, sound, and visuals, you can make your property a lot less welcoming to the feathered beasts of the neighborhood.
 Determine which works best for you and continue to add new methods as needed.